 Personal Data

-Personal Data submitted to Registry by Registrar under this Agreement will be collected and used by punkt.wien GmbH for the purposes of providing Registry Services as defined in ICANN’s Registry Agreements (including but not limited to publication of registration data in the directory services, also known as “Whois” or “RDDS”). punkt.wien GmbH shall not use or authorize the use of Personal Data in any way that is incompatible with such purposes or the applicable law. punkt.wien GmbH will not assign the data to any third party apart from the obligatory communication defined by ICANN.
+Personal Data submitted to Registry by Registrar under this Agreement will be collected and used by punkt.wien GmbH for the purposes of providing Registry Services as defined in ICANN’s Registry Agreements (including but not limited to publication of registration data in the directory services, as well as Registry Data Escrow). punkt.wien GmbH shall not use or authorize the use of Personal Data in any way that is incompatible with such purposes or the applicable law. punkt.wien GmbH will not assign the data to any third party apart from the obligatory communication defined by ICANN.
 When required by ICANN, however, punkt.wien GmbH may make Personal Data available to ICANN or the relevant authorities for inspection unless barred by constraining law.

 Registrar must obtain the express consent as legally required of each Registrant for the collection and use of Personal Data as described above.
 With respect to third-party individuals whose Personal Data is provided by the Registrant to the Registry System, Registrant must represent and guarantee that they have informed such third party individuals of the intended use by punkt.wien GmbH of their Personal Data.
 Registrar is obliged to comply with applicable consumer legislation in case Registrants act as consumers.